 Author contributions: Xu-Feng Lu, Yu-Jun Shi and Hong Bu designed the research; Xu-Feng Lu performed the research; Yong-Jie Zhou and Lei Zhang contributed analytic tools; Hong-Jie Ji and Li Li analyzed the data; and Xu-Feng Lu, Yu-Jun Shi and Hong Bu wrote the paper; all authors have read and approved the final manuscript.

-Supported by National Key Clinical Project and National Sciences and Technology Major Project of China, No. 2012ZX10002-017
+Supported by National Key Clinical Project and National Sciences and Technology Major Project of China, No. 2012ZX10002-017.

 Ethics approval: This study was reviewed and approved by the ethic committee of West China Hospital of Sichuan University Institutional Review Board.

-Institutional animal care and use committee: All procedures involving animals were reviewed and approved by the Institutional Animal Care and Use Committee of West China Hospital of Sichuan University No. IACUC-S200904-P001
+Institutional animal care and use committee: All procedures involving animals were reviewed and approved by the Institutional Animal Care and Use Committee of West China Hospital of Sichuan University No. IACUC-S200904-P001.

 Conflict-of-interest: The authors declare that they have no conﬂict of interest or financial interests.